GimmyFimmy/Cleanup/README.md

 # Cleanup
-Cleanup is an advanced util to track and cleanup objects
+advanced util to track and cleanup objects